utshomax/postman-docs/src/pages/docs/postman-flows/concepts/blocks-and-connections.md

 When you open a new flow, the first block you'll see if the **Start** block.

-The Start block has a single output.
-When you press the **Run** button, this block will send information through a connection to the next block, causing it run.
+The **Start** block has a single output.
+When you press the **Run** button, this block sends information through a connection to the next block, causing it to run.

 ### Connections